Your Weight Affects Your Bones: True Or False?

 After adjusting for differences in muscle mass surrounding the bone of the 115 study participants, the results showed that the bones of those with high body fat were nine percent weaker than those of normal body fat participants.1 While the women in this study were merely teenagers – 18 and 19 years old – their bones had stopped growing and age-related bone loss had not yet begun.

-The study authors briefly point to Wolff’s law of bone formation, which I cover in detail in the Save Our Bones Program.
+The study authors briefly point to Wolff’s law of bone formation, which I cover in detail in the Osteoporosis Reversal Program.
 In short, Wolff’s confirmed theory – which dates back to the 19th century – postulates that bone growth is stimulated by the constant force applied by muscles.
 Since overweight people typically have more muscle surrounding their bones than thinner people, prior to this study many researchers arrived to the skewed conclusion that being overweight is good for bone health.